kevin931/CytofDR/docs/source/installation.rst

 .. warning::

     ``SAUCIE`` has a known issue of being able to run only once after import using ``CytofDR``.
 We don't yet have a workaround for this.
+Please track this issue `here <https://github.com/kevin931/CytofDR/issues/5>`_.

 GrandPrix